magiclen/m-prober/README.md

   mprober process -u kb               # Show a snapshot of the current processes.
-Information about memory size is in KB mprober process --truncate 10       # Show a snapshot of the current processes with a specific truncation length to truncate user, group, program's names mprober process --top 10            # Show a snapshot of current top-10 (ordered by CPU and memory usage) processes mprober process --pid-filter 3456   # Show a snapshot of the current processes which are related to a specific PID mprober process --user-filter user1 # Show a snapshot of the current processes which are related to a specific user mprober process --group-filter gp1  # Show a snapshot of the current processes which are related to a specific group
+Information about memory size is in KB mprober process --truncate 10       # Show a snapshot of the current processes with a specific truncation length to truncate user, group, program's names mprober process --top 10            # Show a snapshot of current top-10 (ordered by CPU and memory usage) processes mprober process -t                  # Show a snapshot of the current processes with the start time of each process mprober process --pid-filter 3456   # Show a snapshot of the current processes which are related to a specific PID mprober process --user-filter user1 # Show a snapshot of the current processes which are related to a specific user mprober process --group-filter gp1  # Show a snapshot of the current processes which are related to a specific group